 The Bodhisatta was once a king.
-Before he began this lifetime, an elephant living free in the forest got a large splinter in his foot.
-The wound got infected and caused him great pain, so he limped into a logging camp where a group of carpenters cut and shaped the wood they later used for building houses.
+Before he began this lifetime, an elephant living free in the forest had a large splinter in his foot.
+The wound got infected and caused him great pain, so he limped into a logging camp inhabited by a group of carpenters who cut and shaped wood that they would later use for building houses.
 The injured elephant lay down and the men, seeing the swollen foot, pulled out the wood and cleaned the wound.
 Soon after, the elephant was healed.
 The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and bringing them their tools.
 The carpenters in return treated him well, sharing their food with him at meal time.

 The elephant trainers reported this to the king and advised him to go upriver and get this noble elephant.
 He took their advice and the carpenters agreed to give the elephant to the king, but the white elephant wouldn’t budge until the carpenters were fairly compensated.
 The king gave them six hundred thousand coins, but the elephant insisted they deserved more, so the king added a set of clothes for each man, woman, and child there.
 Finally satisfied, the elephant said good bye to his friends and left.

 After he arrived in the city, the king led his new state elephant on a solemn procession and then brought him to his fully decked-out stable.
 The king treated the elephant like a friend and an equal, and soon, blessed by the white elephant’s arrival, he became ruler over the whole of India.